 Somewhere between dreaming about being married and having kids, and getting married and having kids, cooking went from passion to hassle.
-At the end of my work day, after driving carpool, overseeing homework, getting the kids to and from their extracurricular activities, and so on, the last thing I feel like doing is making magic in the kitchen.
-My family, however, looks forward to — make that, demands–dinner.
-In fact, the first question they ask when they get home is almost always “What’s for dinner?”
+At the end of my work day, after driving carpool, overseeing homework, getting the kids to and from their extracurricular activities, and so on, the last thing I felt like doing was making magic in the kitchen.
+My family, however, looked forward to — make that, demanded — dinner.
+The first question they inevitably asked when they got home was “What’s for dinner?”

-To help light my culinary pilot light and put some of the fun back into cooking, I started looking for inspiration at the tag sales and other secondhand merchandise venues I frequent from time to time, including estate sales, garage sales, secondhand stores, flea markets, auctions, and ebay.
-I have found some wonderful, wacky, and truly weird items over the years.
+To help light my culinary pilot light and put some of the fun back into cooking, I started looking for inspiration at the tag sales and other secondhand merchandise venues I frequent from time to time — estate sales, garage sales, secondhand stores, flea markets, auctions, and ebay.
+I’ve found some wonderful, wacky, and truly weird items over the years.
 I hope you will enjoy the memories and meals that my treasured finds have inspired, and that you too, may find culinary inspiration in other people’s stuff.

-Occasionally, I also post about foodie events in Houston, foodie finds, and visits to “retro” Houston restaurants (ones that have been in business 35 years or more).
+Occasionally, I also post about food-related events and finds in Houston, visits to “retro” Houston restaurants (ones that have been in business 35 years or more), and travel highlights.